-After both her father and brother lost their lives to heart disease at a young age, Helen Cleary knew she had to get her act together.
+After both her father and brother lost their lives to heart disease at a young age, Helen Cleary knew she had to make changes.

-Approaching middle age, the mother of three was overweight and unfit and couldn't go up a flight of stairs without losing her breath.
+Then in her 40s, the mother of three was overweight and unfit, and couldn't go up a flight of stairs without losing her breath.

-Sport or exercise had never been her thing – school-age memories of punishing cross-country runs and being picked last for team games have a lot to answer for.
+Sport or exercise was never her thing – school-age memories of punishing cross-country runs and being picked last for team games have a lot to answer for.

 But since taking up running with Couch to 5K and parkrun (free, weekly 5km timed runs), Helen is a person reborn.
 She's lost 22kg (3.5st), dropped three dress sizes, and feels healthier, younger and more confident at 50 than she did in her 30s.

-The south Londoner is proud to call herself a runner and, whether she's running or volunteering, she explains how parkrun has given her a new sense of belonging.
+The south Londoner is proud to call herself a runner and, whether she's running or there as a volunteer, she says parkrun has given her a new sense of belonging.

 Why did you start Couch to 5K?